 Polygon Collosus DH9 - Flow MTB Review

-Polygon have gone for carbon out back, with alloy up front.
-While they’re not going to rule out a full carbon frame in the future, for now they feel the minimal weight savings they could achieve through a carbon front end don’t justify the increased costs, which would ultimately raise this bike’s unbelievable ticket price.
-Polygon also have some of the finest aluminium manufacturing facilities in the business, so we can appreciate that they’re eager to keep the construction in-house where possible.
+Polygon has gone for carbon outback, with alloy up front.
+While they’re not going to rule out a full carbon frame in the future, for now, they feel the minimal weight savings they could achieve through a carbon front end don’t justify the increased costs, which would ultimately raise this bike’s unbelievable ticket price.
+Polygon also has some of the finest aluminum manufacturing facilities in the business, so we can appreciate that they’re eager to keep the construction in-house where possible.
 Having a lightweight carbon rear end does aid in suspension performance too, reducing the unsprung mass for more suspension sensitivity.

 The DH9 is a shining example of what can be done when a company truly listens to the input of their sponsored riders and doesn’t just teach them the marketing spiel.
 Polygon has created a seriously good downhill bike here, and they’ve done it at a price that no one can touch right now.
 If the direct to consumer model feels ok for you, then we think you’d be silly not to put the DH9 on the shortlist when you’re looking for your next downhill bike.